Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors

-This can be similarly done for triple- and quadruple-hit events.
+The shifting ensures that the model also sees peaks in regions where single hit signals might not show peaks, but in actual double hit signals, peaks would be present.
 The peak positions in the generated events are known up to the same accuracy as for the single-hit events.
 Since the peak finder model predicts the peaks for each channel separately, we simulate double events for each channel separately and then shuffle the data of the different channels.
-As every channel has its own characteristics, with this approach the model sees a greater variety of double peak events.

-The single peaks in the experimental data have a distribution that falls off at the ends of the recorded time interval, resulting in a poor performance of the model in these regions.
-We address this problem by randomly shifting the peaks such that the peak position of each peak is uniform in the given time interval.
 Figure~\ref{fig:artificial_real_double_comparison} shows two typical real and simulated double peaks.
 The real and simulated doubles look almost identical except at the edges of the signals that are far away from the center of the peaks.
-These parts of the signals less relevant as they do not contain additional timing information of the peaks.
+These parts of the signals are less relevant as they do not contain additional timing information of the peaks.